Joffref/genz/docs/testing.md

 ## Why testing templates?

-Testing your templates is a good way to ensure that your templates are working as expected.
+Testing your templates is a good way to ensure that:
+* the generated code is exactly the one you expect
-It's also a good way to ensure that your templates are not broken when you update GenZ or your templates themselves.
+* the generated code does what you expect from it (by running it against unit tests) It's also a good way catch regressions when you update GenZ or your templates themselves.

 ## How to test your templates?